JonLinkens/JonLinkens/README.md

 - 👨‍🏫 Developing no-code platforms
 <br/>

-If you want to learn more about some of what I do, visit my website or take a look at my [thoughts](https://thoughts.jonlinkens.com).
+If you want to learn more about some of what I do, visit my website or take a look at my <a href="http://thoughts.jonlinkens.com/" target="_blank">thoughts</a>.

 <br/>